18F/guides/content/engineering/tools/accessibility-scanning.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_tools
-  key: Accessibility Scanning
+  key: Accessibility scanning
   order: 7
-  title: Accessibility Scanning
+  title: Accessibility scanning
 ---

 Building a website or application that is easy accessible to everyone is  not only an important of the user